jpreese/go-learn/02/README.md

 ```

 - This showcases what Go calls *alignment*.
-- Determistic memory allocation for the target platform and faster runtime performance (at the cost of memory allocation.. technically).
+- Determistic memory allocation for the target platform and faster runtime performance (at the cost of memory... technically).
-- Driving reason behind lack of other primatives (linkedlist, graphs, etc).

 ### The `array`